seqeralabs/tower-cli/USAGE.md

   Credentials '1sxCxvxfx8xnxdxGxQxqxH' deleted at user workspace
 ```

-## Compute Environments
+## Compute environments

-Tower uses the concept of Compute Environments to define the execution platform where a Pipeline will run.
-A Compute Environment is composed of Credentials and configuration and storage options related to a particular computing platform.
-Comprehensive details for supported Compute Environments can be obtained from the [Tower Usage docs](https://help.tower.nf/22.1/compute-envs/overview/#introduction).
+Compute environments in Seqera define the execution platform where a pipeline will run.
+A compute environment is composed of the credentials, configuration, and storage options related to a particular computing platform.
+See [Seqera Platform compute environments](https://docs.seqera.io/platform/latest/compute-envs/overview) for more information on supported compute environments.

-### Adding a Compute Environment
+### Add a compute environment

-Once Credentials have been added to a Workspace, a Compute Environment (e.g AWS Batch) can be created using those Credentials with automatic provisioning of cloud computing resources via **Tower Forge**:
+Run `tw compute-envs add -h` to view the list of supported platforms.
+Run `tw compute-envs add <provider> -h` to view the required and optional fields for your provider.

+You must add the credentials for your provider before creating your compute environment.

 ```console
 $ tw compute-envs add aws-batch forge --name=my_aws_ce --credentials=<my_aws_creds_1> --region=eu-west-1 --max-cpus=256 --work-dir=s3://<bucket name> --wait=AVAILABLE